-Caltrans may not begin project development work on SHOPP projects until the project is programmed in the SHOPP document.
+Caltrans may not begin project development work on a SHOPP project phase until funds for that phase are allocated.
 Pursuant to Commission Resolution G-00-13, a SHOPP eligible project may be programmed for environmental work only.
 The Commission recognizes a particular benefit in programming projects for environmental work only, since project costs and particularly project scheduling often cannot be determined with meaningful accuracy until environmental studies have been completed.
 The premature programming of post-environmental components can needlessly tie up SHOPP programming resources while other transportation needs go unmet.

-The Commission will program a project component only if it makes a determination that the component itself is fully funded, either from SHOPP funds or from other committed funds.
+The Commission will program a project component only if it determines that the component is fully funded, either from SHOPP funds or from other committed funds.
 The Commission will regard non-SHOPP funds as committed when the local agency with discretionary authority over the funds has made its commitment to the project by ordinance or resolution and has entered into a cooperative agreement with Caltrans.